jorivero83/JanataHack/README.md

-# JanataHack
-Time Series Forecasting
+# Survillance of Covid-19 on Cuba